While we love our range of bouncy trampolines, we also love the fun of basketball.

 You don’t need a range of gear

-If you're playing solo, you can step out on the court for a quick practise to up your abilities.
-If the weather is bad or if it’s night-time, you can still play no matter what.
+If you're playing solo, you can step out on the court for a quick practice to up your abilities.
+If the weather is bad or if it’s nighttime, you can still play no matter what.

 You can play in pairs, or in teams